⚠️WordPress SQL injection [ 2024 ]

 WordPress SQL injection vulnerability is ranked as the second most critical security vulnerabilities in WordPress.
 We can say that almost 39% of WordPress vulnerabilities is related to cross-site scripting issues (SEE STATS BELOW).
 One is shielded from SQL injection vulnerabilities once the latest WordPress core files are deployed.
 On the contrary, you risk the whole application by using third-party themes and plugins.

 Under the term SQL injection, we understand the exploitation of a security flaw in relational database systems which refers to the SQL language.
-WordPress is a platform including a database that runs server-side scripts, in PHP.
+WordPress is a CMS including a database that runs server-side scripts, in PHP.
 These two characteristics can make WordPress vulnerable to attack by inserting malicious URLs.
 SQL injection and XSS describes a class of these attacks in which hackers embed commands in a URL that will trigger behaviors from the database.

 These attacks can reveal sensitive information about the database, which can give hackers access to make changes to your content and the entire website.
 Many attacks are accomplished today by some forms of SQL injections.